-The decision if longitudinal stays are needed or not has to be made by the shipyard based on a global ship vibration investigation, or on vibration measurements taken at the top of the engine block and in the superstructure (on the first vessel of a series).

-They are arranged as shown in Figure 6-14.
+The decision of whether longitudinal stays are required or not has to be made by the shipyard based on a global ship vibration investigation, or on vibration measurements taken at the top of the engine block and in the superstructure (on the first vessel of a series).
+They are arranged as shown in Figure 6-8.

-Figure 6-14 Arrangement of longitudinal stays
+Figure 6-8 Arrangement of longitudinal stays